OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 You may also want to apply further filters or regular expressions (using `logcat`'s regex flags `-e <expr>, --regex=<expr>` for example) if you expect certain strings or patterns to come up in the logs.

-## Determining Whether Sensitive Data Is Shared with Third Parties (MSTG-STORAGE-4)
+## Determining Whether Sensitive Data Is Shared with Third Parties via Embedded Services (MSTG-STORAGE-4)

-### Overview

-Sensitive information might be leaked to third parties by several means, which include but are not limited to the following:

-### Third-party Services Embedded in the App

-The features these services provide can involve tracking services to monitor the user's behavior while using the app, selling banner advertisements, or improving the user experience.

-The downside is that developers don't usually know the details of the code executed via third-party libraries.
-Consequently, no more information than is necessary should be sent to a service, and no sensitive information should be disclosed.

-Most third-party services are implemented in two ways:

-- with a standalone library
-- with a full SDK

-### App Notifications

-It is important to understand that [notifications](https://developer.android.com/guide/topics/ui/notifiers/notifications "Notifications Overview") should never be considered private.
-When a notification is handled by the Android system it is broadcasted system-wide and any application running with a [NotificationListenerService](https://developer.android.com/reference/kotlin/android/service/notification/NotificationListenerService "NotificationListenerService") can listen for these notifications to receive them in full and may handle them however it wants.

-There are many known malware samples such as [Joker](https://research.checkpoint.com/2020/new-joker-variant-hits-google-play-with-an-old-trick/ "Joker Malware"), and [Alien](https://www.threatfabric.com/blogs/alien_the_story_of_cerberus_demise.html "Alien Malware") which abuses the `NotificationListenerService` to listen for notifications on the device and then send them to attacker-controlled C2 infrastructure.
-Commonly this is done in order to listen for two-factor authentication (2FA) codes that appear as notifications on the device which are then sent to the attacker.
-A safer alternative for the user would be to use a 2FA application that does not generate notifications.

-Furthermore there are a number of apps on the Google Play Store that provide notification logging, which basically logs locally any notifications on the Android system.
-This highlights that notifications are in no way private on Android and accessible by any other app on the device.

-For this reason all notification usage should be inspected for confidential or high risk information that could be used by malicious applications.

 ### Static Analysis

-#### Third-party Services Embedded in the App

 To determine whether API calls and functions provided by the third-party library are used according to best practices, review their source code, requested permissions and check for any known vulnerabilities (see ["Checking for Weaknesses in Third Party Libraries (MSTG-CODE-5)"](0x05i-Testing-Code-Quality-and-Build-Settings.md#checking-for-weaknesses-in-third-party-libraries-mstg-code-5)).

 All data that's sent to third-party services should be anonymized to prevent exposure of PII (Personal Identifiable Information) that would allow the third party to identify the user account.
 No other data (such as IDs that can be mapped to a user account or session) should be sent to a third party.

-#### App Notifications

-Search for any usage of the `NotificationManager` class which might be an indication of some form of notification management.
-If the class is being used, the next step would be to understand how the application is [generating the notifications](https://developer.android.com/training/notify-user/build-notification#SimpleNotification "Create a Notification") and which data ends up being shown.

 ### Dynamic Analysis

-#### Third-party Services Embedded in the App

 Check all requests to external services for embedded sensitive information.
 To intercept traffic between the client and server, you can perform dynamic analysis by launching a man-in-the-middle (MITM) attack with [Burp Suite](0x08a-Testing-Tools.md#burp-suite) Professional or [OWASP ZAP](0x08a-Testing-Tools.md#owasp-zap).
 Once you route the traffic through the interception proxy, you can try to sniff the traffic that passes between the app and server.
 All app requests that aren't sent directly to the server on which the main function is hosted should be checked for sensitive information, such as PII in a tracker or ad service.

-#### App Notifications
+## Determining Whether Sensitive Data Is Shared with Third Parties via Notifications (MSTG-STORAGE-4)

+### Static Analysis

+Search for any usage of the `NotificationManager` class which might be an indication of some form of notification management.
+If the class is being used, the next step would be to understand how the application is [generating the notifications](https://developer.android.com/training/notify-user/build-notification#SimpleNotification "Create a Notification") and which data ends up being shown.

+### Dynamic Analysis

 Run the application and start tracing all calls to functions related to the notifications creation, e.g. `setContentTitle` or `setContentText` from [`NotificationCompat.Builder`](https://developer.android.com/reference/androidx/core/app/NotificationCompat.Builder).
 Observe the trace in the end and evaluate if it contains any sensitive information which another app might have eavesdropped.

 ## Determining Whether the Keyboard Cache Is Disabled for Text Input Fields (MSTG-STORAGE-5)

-### Overview

-When users type in input fields, the software automatically suggests data.
-This feature can be very useful for messaging apps.
-However, the keyboard cache may disclose sensitive information when the user selects an input field that takes this type of information.

 ### Static Analysis